alexander-koch/golem/Bytecode.md

 # Golem Bytecode Set

 Golem runs on an internal stack-based bytecode virtual machine (gvm).
-Bytecode is used because of the speed compared to simple Tree-walkers, a JIT is not used because of the complexity.
+Bytecode is used because of the better speed compared to simple Tree-walkers, a JIT is not used because of the complexity of its implementation.

 # VM Benchmark / Speed

-The current VM uses a technique called NaN-Tagging.
+The current VM uses a technique called NaN-Tagging, similar to javascript's technique.
 It stores all values in a IEEE-754 64-bit floating-point value (double).
 Integers, double-floats, booleans, characters, etc. and pointers are mapped onto it.
 This greatly improves the speed and the memory usage.